PrismarineJS/prismarine-nbt/Readme.md

     grunt test    # Run tests
     grunt watch   # Do the above two on every file change

-The test coverage is very basic and could be extended.

 Known issues
 ------------

  * [64 bit integers overflow](https://github.com/sjmulder/nbt-js/issues/1)
- * Tests are minimal, hence the validity of many of the parsing function is uncertain.

 Copyright